Beelzebub2/Optica-project/README.md

 +   Fixed Linux information windows not working
 +   Fixed aruco marker not being detected on Linux
 +   Fixed themes and languages not working on Linux
++   Fixed information window not being created on center of the screen
++   Fixed informtaion window not staying on toplevel

 Beta 2.1 27/06/2023